 Mostly because of their sizes, many pet parents forget that these adorable little pooches are dogs too that need the same things as their bigger counterparts.
 Things that easily get neglected by pet owners with small dogs are the following:

-With proper diet should be paired with good amount of exercise.
-Despite their size, you would be sorely mistaken if these dogs are not cut for fun activities such as playing catch.
-Dogs need to get moving and with their small bodies, more often than not, they are packed with energy and for them to stay happy, exercise is a must.
+Diet is important, but to help your dog maintain a healthy weight and happy mind it’s important to learn how to safely exercise your dog and make sure that they are active on a regular basis.
+Despite their size, you would be sorely mistaken if these dogs are not cut for fun activities such as playing catch or tug.
+Dogs of all sizes need to get moving and with their small bodies, more often than not, toy breeds are packed with energy.
+So, for your dog to stay happy it absolutely must receive plenty of exercise.

 May it be leash training, obedience training or any training for that matter, start young!
 Always start young.
 Including potty training them.
 Small dogs will be some of the most strong-willed dogs you will have the pleasure of meeting and if you train them at a late age – say – 2 years, they will be a struggle to deal with.